wilkotom/containerstuff/Exercise_1/README.md

 You can then visit https://demo.wilkinson-rowe.name:8443/ in a web browser.

-Note that due to the installation hardening, you will be prompted for an HTTP Basic Auth username and password to be given access to the WordPress configuration screen.
+Note that due to the installation hardening, you will be prompted for an HTTP Basic Auth username and password before being granted access to the WordPress configuration screen.
 The default username is _Administrator_ and the default password is _changeit_.

 *NB* As `docker-compose.yaml` specifies version 3.7 of the file format, a relatively recent version of Docker Engine (18.06.0+) is required.
 This is in accordance with the specification ("Use latest docker version syntax").